negotiation skills training

 Summarise and confirm understanding continually (see above - it's your loss, not the buyer's, if you allow misunderstandings to develop)

 This avoids misunderstandings developing, accidentally or otherwise.
-Misunderstandings can be catastrophic, not so much because of the way they affect the financial structure of the unfolding deal, but because they undermine the rapport and the trust, which is critical to being able to do business in the first place.
+Misunderstandings can be catastrophic, not so much because of the way they affect the financial structure of the unfolding deal, but because they undermine the rapport and the trust, which is critical to

 Getting positive agreement throughout the process also is psychologically important; it strengthens trust and commitment, and helps to ease the other person into an agreeable frame of mind.